create-discord-bot/create-discord-bot/README.md

 - Options between [Typescript](https://www.npmjs.com/package/typescript) and Javascript.
 - Ability to add ESLint/Prettier in one click.
 - Option to use [Pino](https://github.com/pinojs/pino) or the default (console.log/error/warn) logger.
-- 0 Dependencies and only a few kilobytes unpacked, it is extremely fast to download and use.
+- 4 Dependencies and only a few kilobytes unpacked, this makes it extremely fast to download and use.

 ## Usage